ubc-library-rc/citizen-science-tools/content/citizen-science-projects.md

 "A citizen science project on human biological and chronological age."

-[Community Bat Programs of BC](https://www.bcbats.ca/index.php/get-involved/participate-in-the-bc-bat-count)
+[Community Bat Programs of BC](https://www.bcbats.ca/index.php/get-involved/participate-in-the-bc-bat-count) The BC Annual Bat Count is a citizen science program to annually monitor bat populations in roost sites.

 [eBird Canada](https://ebird.org/canada/home)

 Birdwatching with purpose.
 "Your sightings contribute to hundreds of conservation decisions and peer-reviewed papers, thousands of student projects, and help inform bird research worldwide."

 [eButterfly](http://www.e-butterfly.org/)
+Help the eButterfly understand when and where butterflies occur.

 [FISHstory](https://www.zooniverse.org/projects/safmcadmin/fishstory)